CommandMC/HeroicWiki/Using-Heroic-on-a-Mac-computer.md

 ### Game Porting Toolkit (GPTK)

 Heroic allows installing Game Porting Toolkit builds from https://github.com/Gcenx/game-porting-toolkit/releases.
 This is based on [Apple's Game Porting Toolkit](https://developer.apple.com/games/game-porting-toolkit).
-It's meant to be used for modern games that require DX11 or DX12 and only runs in Apple Silicon chips.
+It's meant to be used for modern games that require DX11 or DX12 and only runs on Apple Silicon chips.

 ### Whisky